datarescue-boston/DataRescueMIT-Event/workflow/harvesting.md

-# Harvesting
+# Data Archiving (aka "Harvesting")

 Harvesting follows directly after [research](research.md), and it is not uncommon for the same person to perform both steps.
-Harvesters use any one of several [techniques](https://github.com/edgi-govdata-archiving/harvesting-tools/) to acquire datasets that have been investigated by Seeders and Researchers.
-This is a complex task that can require substantial technical expertise, and that requires different techniques for different tasks.
+Harvesters use any one of several [tools and techniques](https://github.com/edgi-govdata-archiving/harvesting-tools/) to acquire datasets that have been investigated by Seeders and Researchers.

 You need to be logged in to the [Archivers Pipeline App](https://www.archivers.space) to follow this!
 If you have not yet gotten an invite to the app, DM a guide in the #data-archiving Slack channel.

 ## "Meaningful Datasets"

 - Your role is to harvest datasets that are complete and *meaningful*.
-By meaningful we mean: "will the collection make sense to a scientist"?
+By meaningful, we mean: "will the collection make sense to a scientist?"
 - For instance, if a dataset is composed of a spreadsheet without any accompanying key or explanation of what the data represents, it might be completely impossible for a scientist to use it.

 ## Claiming a Dataset to Harvest

-From the main app interface, click on the "Harvesting" tab and choose any any record by clicking on the UUID field (or just continue working on the one you were researching, if you are doing both roles).
+From the main app interface, click on the "Harvesting" tab and choose any record by clicking on the UUID field (or just continue working on the one you were researching, if you are doing both roles).
 Read the Research notes to get a sense of whether you have the right skills/interest to harvest this dataset.
 As with researching, be sure to click `Checkout this URL` so that you can edit the fields.

 ## Check the Terms of Service!!!